Microsoft Windows (PowerShell)¶

 Before proceeding, verify that the machine is already created in Certificate Manager - SaaS.
 Also, ensure that you’ve completed the prerequisite configuration steps for the Microsoft Windows (PowerShell) machine.

-- Click the checkbox next to the Microsoft Windows (PowerShell) machine that you want to provision a certificate to.
+- Select the Microsoft Windows (PowerShell) machine to provision a certificate to.

 -

-(Optional) To automatically invoke the PowerShell script function, enable the Installation Endpoint toggle in Certificate Manager - SaaS.
+(Optional) To automatically invoke the PowerShell script, enable Installation Endpoint.

 Note